The Best Mimosa Recipe

 Refreshing Mimosas Are perfect for brunch

-Not skipping a beat, our kitchen has rapidly transformed into a haven for huge slices of watermelon and plenty of ice cold drinks.
+Not skipping a beat, our kitchen has rapidly transformed into a haven for chocolate ice cream and plenty of ice cold drinks.
+We’ve got 4-Ingredient Orange Julius bevies and we the best mimosas ever.
+Oranges = sunshine.

 Mimosa cocktails are famous for making appearances at all the Sunday brunches and Mother’s Day tables.
 It’s awesome to sip a sparkling mimosa on those occasions for sure.
 But the very best mimosa recipe is right where you already are – at home.

 And mimosas are so not just for moms or Sundays.
-Limitations aren’t meant for mimosa cocktails that taste this good…
+Any gathering of any size loves a good mimosa.

-How to Make the Best Mimosa Recipe:
+How to Make the Best Mimosa Recipe

-Tip: Be sure the glasses/flutes are squeaky clean.
+- Bonus Tip: Be sure the glasses/flutes are squeaky clean.
 The cleaner your glasses, the better they’ll retain bubbles.

-Which One: Prosecco or Champagne?
+Prosecco or Champagne?

 For the best mimosa recipe, Prosecco works really well if you want to add a bit more sweetness to your OJ.
 Prosecco is sparkly and tends to be more fruit-forward and floral than Champagne.
 It’s also typically less pricey; you can get a decent one on a budget since the fruity/slightly sweet flavor is characteristic of prosecco in general.